 Best of all, flood doors look like normal doors.
 That means that unlike flood barriers and sandbags, they do not impact the aesthetical appeal of your property.

-As a cheaper alternative, you can also buy flood barriers on Amazon that are made to fit within your existing doorway.
+As a cheaper alternative, you can also buy flood barriers that are made to fit within your existing doorway.
 That means you don’t have to replace your doors and they can be easily installed DIY.

 9. Install A Concrete Floor